foopgp/foopgp-hugowebsite/content/english/solutions/djibian.md

 bg_image: "images/backgrounds/party-event.jpg"
 description: "Djibian: the operating system you can trust — install and first steps."
 image: "images/logos/djibian_square_logo.png"
-tags: [ "djibian", "Debian", "Ubuntu", "OpenPGP ID" ]
+tags: [ "djibian", "Debian", "Ubuntu", "PGP ID" ]
 categories: [ "solution" ]
 type: "post"
 ---

 **[Djibian](/blog/2025-09-12-welcome-djibian/) is for you.**

-It is the operating system foopgp assembles on top of [Debian](https://www.debian.org/), to give you back the control of your digital life: an [OpenPGP identity](/solutions/openpgp-id/) carried by a [physical key](/solutions/offer-security-keys/) (YubiKey or NitroKey), [encrypted email](/solutions/theme-email/), an [authentication](/solutions/theme-authentication/) that depends on no one but you, and — for members — the ability to use the [djis](/solutions/theme-currency/) as a [means of exchange](/about/join/).
+It is the operating system foopgp assembles on top of [Debian](https://www.debian.org/), to give you back the control of your digital life: an [OpenPGP identity](/solutions/pgp-id/) carried by a [physical key](/solutions/offer-security-keys/) (YubiKey or NitroKey), [encrypted email](/solutions/theme-email/), an [authentication](/solutions/theme-authentication/) that depends on no one but you, and — for members — the ability to use the [djis](/solutions/theme-currency/) as a [means of exchange](/about/join/).

 Djibian was also designed to run smoothly on both recent machines and *old dinosaurs* — it is also an excellent way to extend the life span of your computers.